• Menu

 Ingredients:

-COFFEE INFUSED SWEET ALMOND OIL – reduces puffiness and under-eye circles.
+🌹COFFEE INFUSED SWEET ALMOND OIL – reduces puffiness and under-eye circles.
 Because almond oil is anti-inflammatory, it may help ease swelling of the skin (the under-eye bags).
+It is a great source of Vitamin A and E, Omega-3 fatty acids, and Zinc, very beneficial to all skin types.
 Infused with freshly ground coffee for three weeks, this caffeine-enriched oil will help diminish dark circles around the eyes.

-ORGANIC ROSEHIP SEED OIL – a cold-pressed, non-greasy oil, choke-full of Omega-3 and Omega-6 fatty acids, vitamins A, C and E, Rosehip Seed Oil is perfect for mature skin and ideal also for the treatment of wounds, stretch marks, and scars.
+🌹ORGANIC ROSEHIP SEED OIL – a cold-pressed, non-greasy oil, choke-full of Omega-3 and Omega-6 fatty acids, vitamins A, C and E, Rosehip Seed Oil is perfect for mature skin and ideal also for the treatment of wounds, stretch marks, and scars.
+It penetrates deeply into the lower layers of the skin, regenerates cells, and increases collagen production.
+It also helps restore skin’s elasticity, reduce broken capillaries, fade hyperpigmentation, and balance oil glands.

-ORGANIC VITAMIN E OIL – when used topically, this oil can reduce the effects of free radicals on the skin which helps ward off the signs of aging.
+🌹ORGANIC VITAMIN E OIL – when used topically, this oil can reduce free radicals’ effect on the skin which helps ward off the signs of aging.
 It may help reduce wrinkles and fine lines and keep skin looking youthful.

-FRANKINCENSE Essential Oil — Known as the king of essential oils, Frankincense has a variety of notable uses and benefits.
-This powerful essential oil is revered for its ability to beautify and rejuvenate skin when applied topically and promote cellular health and immunity and produce a healthy inflammatory response.
+🌹FRANKINCENSE Essential Oil — Known as the king of essential oils, Frankincense has a variety of notable uses and benefits.
+This powerful essential oil is revered for its ability to beautify and rejuvenate skin when applied topically and to promote cellular health and immunity and produce a healthy inflammatory response.

 Shop Great Certified USDA Organic Oils at Plant Therapy!